 How to Cultivate a High-Performance Culture

 While creating a high-performance culture may sound like a lofty ideal that’s impossible to attain, it’s not.
-It is doable, but requires strategy, investment, leadership buy-in, and patience.
+Taking steps towards building a better culture requires the right strategy, processes, behaviors, and patience.
 Here’s how to start.

 1. Make communication a must.